fontlabcom/getgo-fonts/docs/zotosans-glagolitic.md

 ---

-## Coto Sans Glagolitic
+## Zoto Sans Glagolitic

-Coto Sans Glagolitic is a design for the Glagolitic script.
+Zoto Sans Glagolitic is a design for the Glagolitic script.

 It contains 98 glyphs, and supports 99 characters from the Unicode blocks: Glagolitic.